chrishil1/ChromDL/readme.md

 Where the weight file will be the `ChromDL_learned_weights` from training.

 ## Contact information
-For help or issues using ChromDL, please contact Chris Hill (chrishil@umich.edu).
+For help or issues using ChromDL, please contact chrishil@umich.edu.